Pekka-ai/week7-groupwork/README.md

 * Create pipeline
 * Add needed activities
 * Test pipeline

+Final result:
+Pipeline with
+* Own notebooks for all datasets to transform the data and load the data as tables to Data Lake
+* Master notebook to combine tables to fact and dimension tables and load the new tables to Data Lake

 ### 6. Use loaded data in PowerBI to create a report
 Objective: Use PowerBI to visualize and report